 The Oculus Quest is a standalone virtual reality (VR) headset that doesn't require any cables to be connected to your PC.
 The device has received a number of new features in recent months, but hand tracking may be the most significant.
-Yesterday, Oculus updated the Quest software so that you can enable hand tracking as an Experimental Feature.
+With firmware version 17, the Oculus Quest will automatically detect the presence of controllers and switch to hand tracking when no controllers are detected.

-Are you using hand tracking already on Quest?
+Are you already using hand tracking on the Oculus Quest?
 What do you think of it?
-Let us know.
+Let us know!
+If you'd like to learn more about what you can do with Oculus hand tracking, check out our guide.

 Options to enjoy VR